full-void/foodie/README.md

 A RESTful full stack web application with focus on creating a restaurant sharing and reviewing website.

+**NOTE** Uses heroku free for hosting.
+So, it could take a while in the beginning.

 ## Live Demo

 Here's the live demo of the app on [heroku](https://foodie-demo.herokuapp.com/)